sebfisch/java-data/content/docs/background/_index.md

-These two concepts are linked in an important way: by comparing patterns in function definitions with the definitions of corresponsing data types compilers can check if functions may fail to process their inputs.
+These two concepts are linked in an important way: by comparing patterns in function definitions with the definitions of corresponding data types compilers can check if functions may fail to process their inputs.
 As a result, compilers can guarantee that functions cannot fail if their patterns are exhaustive.